hashicorp/terraform-provider-aws/website/docs/r/quicksight_template.html.markdown

 ## Import

-A QuickSight Template can be imported using the AWS account ID and template ID separated by a comma (`,`) e.g.,
+Import A QuickSight Template using the AWS account ID and template ID separated by a comma (`,`) e.g.,

 ```
 $ terraform import aws_quicksight_template.example 123456789012,example-id